What's Inside Your Diffusion Model? A Score-Based Riemannian Metric to Explore the Data Manifold: Methods

+\textbf{Geodesic Computation Algorithm}.
 While the geodesic equation provides a mathematical foundation, directly solving this minimization problem in high-dimensional spaces is challenging due to the computational complexity and the irregular behavior of score functions in data-sparse regions.
 Our approach leverages diffusion models to address these challenges through a three-stage process.

 First, we apply controlled noise perturbation by sampling $\boldsymbol{\epsilon} \sim \mathcal{N}(0, \mathbf{I})$ and computing $\mathbf{x}_t = \sqrt{\bar{\alpha}_t}\mathbf{x}_0 + \sqrt{1-\bar{\alpha}_t}\boldsymbol{\epsilon}$ for both endpoints.
 This forward diffusion process serves two purposes: it smooths the optimization landscape by regularizing the energy functional and ensures that identical noise is applied to both endpoints, preserving their relative positioning while making the optimization more stable.
 The noise level $t$ is a hyperparameter that controls the smoothness of the optimization landscape—higher values provide more stability but potentially less accurate manifold adherence.